All Policies, the Prospectus and Application Form are available upon request or can downloaded using the links shown on this page.

 Fees only cover some of the costs of running the playgroup.
 Fund raising activities and kind donations from Bookham Baptist Church enable us to provide the facilities and resources made available for the children.
 We welcome fund-raising initiatives from parents so if you have some ideas and suggestions please let us know.

-Fees are currently £15.00 per session.
+Fees are currently £15.00 per session (rising to £18 in September 2021).
 They are reviewed annually.
 Fees are to be paid half termly in advance; alternative arrangements may be possible with agreement.
 Half a term's notice is required of your child leaving Rainbow Pre-School, or the fees are to be paid in full.
 Payment must be made for all sessions that are missed for whatever reason.

 We aim to encourage Rainbow children to behave in socially acceptable ways and to understand the needs and rights of others.
 We believe that by focusing on the positive aspects of a child's behaviour, challenging behaviour can be minimised.
 We seek to work sensitively alongside parents/carers to offer support and guidance on any behaviour issues both at the pre-school and in the home.